gboigwe/sui-escrow/README.md

 - **Events**: Contract interactions emit events for frontend reactivity
 - **Access Controls**: Role-based permissions enforce proper authorization

-## 📝 License
+## ⚠️ IMPORTANT NOTICE ⚠️

+This project is currently participating in the **Sui Overflow 2025 Hackathon**.

+Until the conclusion of the hackathon:
+- This code is **NOT OPEN SOURCE**
+- **NO CONTRIBUTIONS** are being accepted
+- **NO FORKS** or derivative works are permitted
+- This code may not be used in any other hackathon or competitive submission

-This project is licensed under the MIT License - see the LICENSE file for details.
+Please see the [LICENSE.md](./LICENSE.md) file for detailed terms and restrictions.

+The project will be released under a standard open source license after the hackathon concludes.

 ## 🏆 Acknowledgements